LOADING

 It’s far more useful to the able to answer questions that Google can’t help us with, such as “What should I do next?”

 The world is changing so fast that human intelligence can’t keep up.
-In the last 5 years it has changed more than in the last 50.
+In the last 5 years, it has changed more than in the last 50.

 As a result, we need artistic leaders, who can see the world as it is and prepare us for the future.

-How was it possible to brainwash billions of people to bury their genius, to give up their dreams and to buy into the idea of being merely an employee in a factory following instructions for apparent stability.
+How was it possible to brainwash billions of people to bury their genius, to give up their dreams, and to buy into the idea of being merely an employee in a factory following instructions for apparent stability?

 Studies show that things learned in frightening circumstances are sticky:

-Classrooms become fear-based test-based battlefields, when they could easily be organized to encourage the nonconformist thought we so badly need.
+Classrooms become fear-based test-based battlefields when they could easily be organized to encourage the nonconformist thought we so badly need.

-Research shows that mediocre obedience doesn’t show up in humans until after few years of schooling, it is not a genetic fact.
+Research shows that mediocre obedience doesn’t show up in humans until after a few years of schooling, it is not a genetic fact.

 School is teaching us the wrong stuff.
 School expects that our students will graduate to be trained trigonometricians.
 They’ll be hired by people to compute the length of the hypotenuse of a certain right triangle.